syed-islam/syed-islam.github.io/docs/notes/aws-practitioner/security-compliance.md

 ### Grants
 Grants allow you to programmatically delegate your permissions to another principal or user, and so the grant consists of 2 parties, the user who creates the Grant, and the Grantee who then uses that grant to perform cryptographic operations.

-## STS - Secure Token Service
+## STS - Security Token Service
+ * Request temporary, limited-privilege credentials for IAM users or Federated users.
+ * Enabled globally and best practice is to disable regions not being used.

 Used for federated user access to roles.
 Steps for SAML based role assumption:

  1. A user within an internal organization initiates a request to authenticate against the Active Directory Federated Service, an ADFS server, via a web browser using a single sign on URL.
  2. If their authentication is successful by using their Active Directory credentials, SAML will then issue a successful authentication assertion back to the user's client, requesting federated access.
  3. The SAML assertion is then sent to the AWS Security Token Service, to assume a role within IAM using the ```AssumeRoleWithSAML``` API.